 My favourite type of running (aside from She Runs) is Parkrun and I have done 50(ish) runs now at 22 different locations and it’s one of my favourite bits of the weekend.

-I am a mental health & addictions nurse by trade but I am also LiRf qualified and am currently undertaking my Personal Training Diploma.
+I am a mental health & addictions nurse by trade but I am also CiRf qualified and have completed my Personal Training Diploma.

 Role: Social Media Team & Run Organiser